Tripsiir/UH-stat-bioinf/connectivity-scores/connectivity-scores-report.md

 ## Connectivity scoring using multiple factor analysis

 Now that we have identified clusters of compounds that are similar in terms of their structure (chemical fingerprint or target prediction), we will investigate whether or not they are also similar according to the gene expression profiles they induce *in vitro*.
-To do this, we will use MFA to compare the gene expression profile of a certain compound (the query) with the profiles of all the other compounds in its cluster (the reference database), i.e. a leave-one-out approach.
+To do this, we will use MFA to compare the gene expression profile of a certain compound (the query) with the profiles of all the other compounds in its cluster (the reference database), i.e. a leave-one-out approach to evaluate the within-cluster connectivity.
 This will be done once for each compound in a cluster, for every cluster we defined earlier.
-Afterwards, it might also be interesting to contrast entire clusters with one another, i.e. by using one cluster as a query dataset and comparing it with the other clusters, i.e. a leave-one-cluster-out method.
+Afterwards, it might also be interesting to contrast entire clusters with one another, i.e. by using one cluster as a query dataset and comparing it with the other clusters, i.e. the between cluster connectivity.

+### Within cluster connectivity

 **The question we are interested in is if the same genes are being regulated in the same or opposite way for the compounds in a cluster, i.e. if there is a connection between chemical structure and biological effects.**

-### Within cluster connectivity

 #### Demo for first cluster